What Is The Impact of Logo Design on Brand Recognition?

 Makes a solid first impression

 With hundreds of businesses mushrooming around, you get just a few seconds to get things right.
 A well-designed logo introduces your company to the target audience on your behalf.
+Font choices also influence the impression, a unique bubble font, as such, will make a memorable impact on the looker.
 It piques people’s interest and compels them to know more about your business.
 If your logo does the opposite, it makes your customers stay away from knowing your brand.

 Your logo introduces your business as an authorized entity in the competitive sphere from the get-go.